pkmn/ai/.github/CONTRIBUTING.md

 Please read through the [DESIGN](../DESIGN.md) document for a high-level overview of the project.

+> [!TIP]
+> Pull requests for copy editing (especially to fix typos) are very welcome!

 ## Concepts

-If you wish to write an article about a specific concept, please first [open an issue](https://github.com/pkmn/.github/issues/new/choose) with an outline of what you wish to cover or [discuss it in chat](https://pkmn.ai/chat) to ensure the content will be approriate for the site and that there isn't wasted effort on pages which might not be a good fit.
+If you wish to write an article about a specific concept, please first [open an issue](https://github.com/pkmn/ai/issues/new) with an outline of what you wish to cover or [discuss it in chat](https://pkmn.ai/chat) to ensure the content will be approriate for the site and that there isn't wasted effort on pages which might not be a good fit.